EvaBroberg/Flora-and-Fauna-memory-game/README.md

 	<li>Create a registration form so that user can log in and continue their game where they left off (need to advance in JS)</li>
 	<li>Amend that once user restarts the game they don't have to log in again, their name continues being displayed on the screen(need to advance in JS)</li>
 	<li>Add more levels</li>
-	<li>Add grading system, that remembers users best score at shortest time and least amount of flips there fore it can track personal record and announce when results were improved (need to advance in JS)</li>
+	<li>Add the grading system, that remembers users best score at the shortest time and least amount of flips, therefore, it can track personal record and announce when results were improved (need to advance in JS)</li>
-	<li>Add a CSS animation for when game is won (need to advance in CSS)</li>
+	<li>Add a CSS animation for when the game is won (need to advance in CSS)</li>
 </ul>

 <h4>Technologies used</h4>